reprise07099/qxj.github.io/_pages/about.md

 # 🔥 News

+- *2023.05*: &nbsp;📹 Our conference paper "Engineered zero GVD microcomb using CMOS ready photonics" is presented at <i>CLEO 2023</i>!
 - *2023.02*: &nbsp;🎉 Our paper "Engineered zero-dispersion microcombs using CMOS-ready photonics" is published by <i>Optica</i>!
 - *2022.06*: &nbsp;🎉 Our paper "Probing material absorption and optical nonlinearity of integrated photonic materials" is published by <i>Nature Communications</i>!
 - *2022.05*: &nbsp;📹 Our conference paper "Efficiency of pulse pumped soliton microcombs" is presented at <i>CLEO 2022</i>!